Edited by: Keri Stooksbury

 Why the Amex Platinum and Amex Business Platinum Cards Have the Best Lounge Access

-With a card like the Chase Sapphire Reserve® card, you’ll only have access to Priority Pass Select Lounges.
+With a card like the Chase Sapphire Reserve®, you’ll only have access to Priority Pass Select Lounges.
 When you compare to the list above, you’ll see why the Amex Platinum and Amex Business Platinum cards blow the competition out of the water for lounge access.

 We’ve analyzed tons of lounges that fall under the Global Lounge Collection umbrella, and we’ve put together the top lounges you can access with either the Amex Platinum card or the Amex Business Platinum card.